Vote Your Rights, Nebraska

 If you’re transgender, nonbinary, or gender-nonconforming, you may have had problems in the past with someone questioning your identity because of your name, gender marker, or photo on your ID or you may simply be nervous about whether this might happen.
 No one should question you about your identity while voting.

-• A poll worker cannot prevent you from voting just because you don’t look like your picture or what the poll workers thinks you “should” look like based on your name or gender marker.
+• A poll worker cannot prevent you from voting just because you don’t look like your picture or what the poll worker thinks you “should” look like based on your name or gender marker.

 • If you have legally changed your name, you must update your name at the DMV to update your voter registration.
 You can update your registration at the DMV at the same time as updating your name.
 If you are unable to do so prior to Oct.
 18th, the deadline for registration at the DMV, you can still vote.
 Your experience at your polling place will depend on if you have already visited the DMV to update your name and registration in the time between Oct.
 18th and Election Day.
 If you have already visited the DMV and your old license has been voided, present the paper temporary ID you were provided.
 A poll worker will provide you with a provisional ballot.
 If you have not yet visited the DMV, you can present your old drivers license.